A black and white photo of a woman measuring their waistline with the article - Dieting To Misery: Being Overweight - across the top of the photo

 I was depressed not because of my mental health, but because of this diet

 I couldn’t take it anymore.
 Dieting shouldn’t make you this unhappy.
 I was depressed not because of my mental health, but because of this diet.
 I broke, and I ran headfirst into my old eating habits, and I felt so much better because of it.
-This, I imagine, is why a lot of people recommend you don’t diet, but rather instead find a new long-term way of eating a healthily.
+This, I imagine, is why a lot of people recommend you don’t diet, but rather instead find a new long-term way of eating healthily.

 This dieting, which I started out being really motivated to do, became completely demotivating.
 It made me want to not do anything at all.